Build an AI Agent That Never Hallucinates

 The model can still hallucinate in the formatting step, but the scope is limited to presentation, not substance.
 It might phrase things awkwardly, but it can't invent facts that aren't in the derived result.

-Practical example: customer support agent
+Practical example: healthcare analytics agent

 The key insight: everything can be a rule